nihal-5/automatic-product-creator-pos-erp/procurement_automation/README.md

 # Resource Procurement Automation

 A compact, deterministic engine that turns sales and inventory signals into supplier-ready purchase orders.
-It ships with sample data, accepts JSON/CSV uploads, and emits a single plan that downstream systems can consume without extra wiring.
+It ships with a bundled baseline dataset, accepts JSON/CSV uploads, and emits a single plan that downstream systems can consume without extra wiring.

 ## What you get
 - End-to-end loop: suppliers, SKUs, locations, inventory, sales → purchase orders and allocations.